Binboi Docs/Getting Started/Quick Start

 Prerequisites

-- Node.js 18+ or a supported package manager (npm, Homebrew, or a binary download)
+- Node.js 18+, Homebrew, or a direct binary download

 Step 1 — Install the CLI